-When you have a loved one with lupus, it may feel like you’re hard pressed to say anything right.
-To help you through it, I’ve come up with several things you can and should be saying to the person in your life who has lupus in order to strengthen your relationship and help them feel more supported.
+When you have a loved one with lupus, it may feel like you’re hard-pressed to say anything right.
+To help you through it, I’ve come up with several things on what to say to someone with lupus in order to strengthen your relationship and help them feel more supported.

 1. “I am sorry you had to miss the party…”